<>

 Asking critical questions

-Being critical is not about taking a negative or problem-seeking stance but instead asking questions to interrogate the norms and routines of your practice.
+Being critical is about asking questions to interrogate the norms and routines of your practice.
+Critical questions and reflection help to:

 • challenge assumptions